 Unpublished materials should not be used in any research by the editor, reviewers, or others without the written consent of the authors.

-Foreign Affairs may address claims or concerns about research or publication misconduct raised by readers, reviewers, or others.
+The editorial board may address claims or concerns about research or publication misconduct raised by readers, reviewers, or others.
 Furthermore, the journal reserves the right to inform readers about the resolution of conflict situations.

-By submitting materials for publication in Foreign Affairs, the authors agree that, if materials are accepted for publication, the latter can be placed in electronic databases with the obligatory indication of authorship and copyright retention in full for the authors.
+By submitting materials for publication in the journal "Foreign Affairs", the authors agree that, if the materials are accepted for publication, the latter may be placed in electronic databases with the obligatory indication of authorship and copyright retention in full.

 If the editor has received information from a third party that the publication contains material errors, the author shall be obliged to remove the article or correct the errors as soon as possible.